Apartheid: Education

-By 1948, before formal Apartheid, 10 universities existed in South Africa: four were Afrikaans, four for English, one for Blacks and a Correspondence University open to all ethnic groups.
+Before formal Apartheid, in 1948, 10 universities existed in South Africa: four were Afrikaans, four were English, one for Blacks and a Correspondence University open to all ethnic groups.
 By 1981, under apartheid government, 11 new universities were built: seven for Blacks, one for Coloureds, one for Indians, one for Afrikaans and one dual-language medium Afrikaans and English.

 Women under apartheid

 Black women demonstrate against pass laws, 1956.

 Apartheid had a major effect on Black and Coloured women, who suffered due to both racial and gender discrimination while being politically pushed to the margins.
-Scholar Judith Nolde has argued that, in general, the discriminatory system set up a "triple yoke of oppression: gender, race, and class" such that South African women became "deprive[d]" of their fundamental "human rights as individuals".
 Jobs were often hard to find.
 Many Black and Coloured women worked as agricultural employees or as domestic workers, but wages were extremely low, if existent at all.

 In terms of mothers and their families, many South African children developed diseases caused by malnutrition and sanitation problems given the oppressive public policies, and mortality rates were therefore high.
 The controlled movement of black and Coloured workers within the country caused by the Natives Urban Areas Act of 1923 and restrictive 'pass laws' separated family members from one another.
 This occurred because the apartheid system perceived that men could prove their employment in urban centres while most women were merely dependents; consequently, they risked being deported to rural areas.
 Even in rural areas, there were legal hurdles for women to own land, and jobs outside cities were even more scarce.